|Swissquote Pros||Swissquote Cons|

 Swissquote runs on a no-commission model for Standard, Premium and Prime accounts.
-As is always the case when there are no commissions, the broker’s profits are taken from the spreads, as outlined above.
-At Swissquote, the spreads vary, but will always depend on the type of account you hold.
+There are no additional commissions to pay.
+Instead, the broker’s cut is taken from the difference between the buy and sell price as outlined in the spreads section above.

 Swissquote provides its clients with both of the MetaTrader platforms.
-The MT4 and MT5 platforms are the most popular retail trading platforms in the world and have earned that position by providing traders with the functionality they want and need.
-As MetaTrader enthusiasts know, the software has a host of advanced features including a variety of integrated technical indicators, back testing facilities and other trading tools.
-There is also the advantage that MT4 and MT5 software is highly customisable and integrates well with many third party tools and indicators.
+The MT4 and MT5 platforms are the most popular retail trading platforms globally and have earned that position by providing traders with the functionality they want and need.
+As MetaTrader enthusiasts know, the software has a host of advanced features, including various integrated technical indicators, backtesting facilities and other trading tools.
+There is also the advantage that MT4 and MT5 software is highly customisable and integrates well with many third-party tools and indicators.

-The broker also offers its own desktop trading platform, Advanced Trader.
-Ironically, given its name, this is lacking in some of the advanced trading tools that MT4 and MT5 traders are used to, but its attraction is in its simplicity.
+The broker also offers its desktop trading platform, Advanced Trader.
+Ironically, given its name, it lacks some of the advanced trading tools that MT4 and MT5 traders are used to, but its attraction is in its simplicity.
 It has a very clean and uncluttered interface and is highly intuitive to use and navigate.
-It has basic tools such as a watchlist based on a pre-set list of currency pairs, although customisation is limited.
-For newer traders, however, who are not familiar with MetaTrader software and just want a very clear and simple platform, Advanced Trader may well be more than sufficient.
+It has essential tools such as a watchlist based on a pre-set list of currency pairs, although customisation is limited.
+However, for newer traders who are not familiar with MetaTrader software and just want a very clear and straightforward platform, Advanced Trader may well be more than sufficient.

-The app also seems to lack technical indicators and other vital trading tools, but mobile traders can access all trading instruments, account details and other vital functions.
+The app also lacks technical indicators and other vital trading tools, but mobile traders can access all trading instruments, account details and other vital functions.

 There is a handy mobile news feed integrated into the app, with news from Dow Jones newswire.
-There are also streaming quotes on all tradeable instruments, and a customisable mobile watchlist, where you can easily add trading pairs you are interested in by tapping on the + sign at the top of the screen.
-Charts on the mobile apps are quite basic and, as is often the case, not as easy to read as on desktop.
-Overall, though, the mobile experience is acceptable, though it is not the best trading app we’ve tested.
-MT4 and MT5 traders can, of course use the mobile version of these trading platforms.
+There are also streaming quotes on all tradeable instruments and a customisable mobile watchlist where you can easily add trading pairs you are interested in by tapping on the + sign at the top of the screen.
+Charts on the mobile apps are pretty basic and are not as easy to read as they are on a desktop.

-Whilst Swissquote don’t offer what the trading community would identify as a proprietary social/copy trading service they do have a lot to offer traders looking for a more hands-off experience.
+While Swissquote does not offer what the trading community would identify as a proprietary social/copy trading service, it does have a lot to offer traders looking for a more hands-off experience.

-Starting with the important but rather standard offering; clients of the platform can take advantage of the MetaTrader Expert Advisors service which allows automated trading based off the signals of others and also offers a social trading style forum.
+Starting with the important but rather standard offering, clients of the platform can take advantage of the MetaTrader Expert Advisors service.
+That allows automated trading based on the signals of others and also offers a social trading style forum.

-There are some features which are more distinctive and provide ‘value added’ to traders looking to incorporate the ideas of others.
+Some features are more distinctive and provide ‘value added’ to traders looking to incorporate others’ ideas.
 First up is AutoChartist, a tool offering an automated algorithm to identify chart patterns using Fibonacci Patterns and Horizontal Levels.
-This allows for advanced risk management and some back testing.
+It allows for advanced risk management and some backtesting.

 The Themes Trading service is as suggested by the firm ‘revolutionary’.
 It’s a valuable addition to the broker space and will offer a lot of value to Swissquote account holders.

-Clients of Swissquote Bank can make crypto deposits and withdrawals by selecting ‘payments & transfers’ in their Account Overview within the eBanking portal, or from the ‘cryptocurrency’ section.
+Clients of Swissquote Bank can make crypto deposits and withdrawals by selecting ‘payments & transfers’ in their Account Overview within the eBanking portal or the ‘cryptocurrency’ section.

 Charting and tools

-As always MT4 and MT5 traders will have access to all the integrated and third party tools they need, with the ability to customise the platform, combine their preferred technical indicators and charting tools, and add Expert Advisors and other relevant plugins.
+MT4 and MT5 traders have access to all the integrated and third-party tools provided with those services.
+They come with functionality to allow clients to customise the platform, combine their preferred technical indicators and charting tools, and add Expert Advisors and other relevant plugins.

-There are a number of webinars which can be accessed from the learning centre, both live and on-demand.
-These webinars are offered in multiple languages, which is a bonus for international traders, but we noted that the webinars were all listed together and there did not seem to be a function to browse, for example, all the webinars available in English.
-The same webinars appear to be available in each major language, it is just not that easy to filter down to the ones you want.
+Several webinars can be accessed from the learning centre, both live and on-demand.
+These webinars are offered in multiple languages, which is a bonus for international traders.
+We noted that the webinars were all listed together, and there did not seem to be a function to browse, for example, all the webinars available in English.
+The same webinars appear to be available in each major language, but it is just not that easy to filter down to the one you want.

-Swissquote break up their online training into different topics.
-One section focuses on different instrument types such as CFDs or Forex.
-Another offers training on topics such as technical analysis and risk management strategies, which are more generic in nature.
+Swissquote breaks up its online training into different topics.
+One section focuses on instrument types, such as CFDs or Forex; another offers training on technical analysis and risk management strategies, which are more generic.

 Swissquote is a globally regulated online broker.
-The main trading company Swissquote Ltd is based in the UK and therefore authorised and regulated by the Financial Conduct Authority (FCA).
-However, the company also has the appropriate authorisations and regulations in place in all the jurisdictions in which it operates.
+The main trading company, Swissquote Ltd, is based in the UK and is therefore authorised and regulated by the Financial Conduct Authority (FCA).
+However, the company also has the appropriate authorisations and regulations in all the jurisdictions in which it operates.
 Swissquote is regulated by:

 - FINMA – Swiss Federal Financial Market Supervisory Authority